Indian state passes historic first ‘right to health’ law. So why are doctors unhappy?

 “Due to the repeated modifications requested by the private sector and in order to address their concerns, some sections in this regard have been drafted in a hurry that leaves some scope of ambiguity.”

-According to Dr Shukla, even in the case of the emergency provision it is clearly stated that the government will provide reimbursement.
+According to Dr Shukla, even in the case of the emergency provision, it is clearly stated that the government will provide reimbursement.
 “The law also clearly mentions designated facilities will be required to provide care as per their level of qualification.
 So it is not that an ophthalmic hospital will be asked to give cardiac care.”

-He added that if private doctors have an issue with these sections, they can be clarified once the rules of the act are notified.
+He added that if private doctors have an issue with these sections, they can be confirmed once the rules of the act are notified.
 “This can be clarified in the rules and guidelines in a manner in which there is no inappropriate expectation from private hospitals to provide emergency care which is beyond their capacity.
 And those who have issues can make them known at that stage.

-“But what is happening now is making a mountain out of molehill,” he said.
+But what is happening now is making a mountain out of molehill,” he said.

-Amid the ongoing protests, the Rajasthan government has said that it will not be withdrawn “at any cost.”
+Amid the ongoing protests, the Rajasthan government has said that the legislation will not be withdrawn “at any cost”.

 “If there is any problem with the bill, then we are ready to hold a discussion but the bill won’t be taken back.
-At any cost, we will not take back the bill,” state health minister Prasadi Lal Meena said to news agency ANI on Monday.
+At any cost, we will not take back the bill,” state health minister Prasadi Lal Meena said to news agency ANI.

 “After a lot of discussions, the Right to Health bill was brought by our government.
 People of the state are benefiting from it.
 We held discussions and abided by all demands of protesting doctors.
 CM has appealed to them to come back to work.
 They are taking undue advantage,” he added.

-Though protests have continued, doctors say that they are ready to hold discussions if the government invites them for talks.
+Although protests have continued, doctors say that they are ready to hold discussions if the government invites them for talks.
 “We don’t want to sit on the roads and protest,” says Dr Agarwal.
 “Call the doctors, talk to them.
 Why is the government hesitant in doing so?
 If there is any further consultation invitation we will go,” he said.

 Despite the stalemate, experts say that the law places an obligation on the state to provide a certain level of standardised public healthcare to mariginalised areas.

-“Area-wise Rajasthan is the largest Indian state with many desert and sub-rural areas where healthcare delivery is not optimal,” said Dr Shukla.
+“Area-wise, Rajasthan is the largest Indian state with many desert and sub-rural areas where healthcare delivery is not optimal,” said Dr Shukla.
 “The main positive impact will be that geographically and otherwise marginalised groups who may not have been receiving adequate care will now be able to do so.”

-The law also icludes the creation of district health authorities and a state health authority, which can inspect hospitals and clinics, and act as grievance redressal systems in case of complaints.
+The law also includes the creation of district health authorities and a state health authority, which can inspect hospitals and clinics, and act as grievance redressal systems in case of complaints.
 These authorities will also formulate guidelines to implement the law and advise the government on treatment protocol.

-“In a way the state is placing upon itself a certain obligation that a certain level of public health services will be delivered across the state so this is definitely a very positive provision,” he added.
+“In a way, the state is placing upon itself a certain obligation that a certain level of public health services will be delivered across the state, so this is definitely a very positive provision,” said Dr Shukla.

 Join our commenting forum